pokanop/kubedev/README.md

 Once completed, ideally you should be able to build your own microservices and deploy locally using CI/CD.
 Additionally, you should be able see metrics from you applications as well as access your cluster.

-For more information on each technology, it is recommended to learn about them separately and in depth as this guide was made with a cursory understanding and may not choose the best settings or omit details, but it works for me:tm:.
+For more information on each technology, it is recommended to learn about them separately and in depth as this guide was made with a cursory understanding and may not choose the best settings or omit details, but it works for me™️.

 ---

 ## Motivation

 There are many technologies out there today and this is to help me remember how to get my dev environment set up and functional for deploying services locally.
 It does not intend to provide any guidance on best practices or inform on _the right way_ to do things.
-It's a culmination of my learnings on the internets :blush:
+It's a culmination of my learnings on the internets 😊

 The goal here is to run a bunch of services locally that are basically home brewed goods.
-To deploy on the :cloud: you'll have to take the extra steps in figuring out how to do that.
+To deploy on the ☁️ you'll have to take the extra steps in figuring out how to do that.
 I don't imagine it'd be too difficult but not a goal for this guide.

 I feel though this is a nice baseline _if you set everything up_ where most things afterward can be additive.
 Hopefully it may have something useful for folks other than me.